 The sending of events is enabled.

 The device sends the events specified in the table to the specified syslog servers.

-Off (default setting) The sending of events is disabled.
+The sending of events is disabled.

 When you delete a table entry, this leaves a gap in the numbering.
 When you create a new table entry, the device fills the first gap.